-Takeaway: If your eCommerce brand has a consistent requirement of translation and localization projects, it would be wise to seek help of a human translation service that can handle enterprise volume.
-Getting an expert to proofread your translations will ensure that you put across information and marketing messages correctly.
+Takeaway: If your eCommerce brand has a consistent requirement of translation and localisation projects, it would be wise to seek the help of a human translation service that can handle enterprise volume.
+Getting an expert to proofread your translations will ensure that you correctly communicate information and marketing messages.

 Takeaway: Best Buy made the mistake of not considering the cultural and linguistic nuances of its audience in China.
-If you are planning to launch your brand in a new market, localizing your brand name is a great idea.
-A localized name will help create a great brand recall value among your audience.
+If you are planning to launch your brand in a new market, localising your brand name is a great idea.
+A localised name will help create a great brand recall value among your audience.

-However, it’s essential that you seek help of native speakers.
-Your localized brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.
+However, it’s essential that you seek the help of native speakers.
+Your localised brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.

-Given the large amount of pages and descriptions eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
+Given the large number of pages and descriptions, eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
 For Google, any content that matches these characteristics is ‘thin content’:

-Takeaway: If your eCommerce website has multiple pages, all of them contribute to its SEO.
-Hence, it’s important that your translation service provides SEO friendly translations that don’t just maintain your SEO ranking but also improve your site’s ranking in local searches.
+Takeaway: If your eCommerce website has multiple pages, they all contribute to its SEO.
+Hence, your translation service must provide SEO-friendly translations that maintain your SEO ranking and improve your site’s ranking in local searches.

 For a U.S. based company like Target, it would have been easy to expand its reach to Canada.
-U.S. and Canada have quite a few similarities and Canadians had shown great love for Target stores in the U.S. However, the brand shut down its stores after just two years of launching the brand in Canada.
-While people blamed bad customer service, inadequate logistics, and a hurried launch plan for Target’s failure, its unimpressive online localized experience was a factor too.
+U.S. and Canada have quite a few similarities, and Canadians have shown great love for Target stores in the U.S. However, the brand shut down its stores after two years of launching it in Canada.
+While people blamed bad customer service, inadequate logistics, and a hurried launch plan for Target’s failure, its unimpressive online localised experience was a factor too.

 Canada has two official languages – English and French.
-Target’s website was not localized or translated for 7.2 million French-speaking Canadians, except the check-out page.
+Target’s website was not localised or translated for 7.2 million French-speaking Canadians, except for the check-out page.
 Also, the website allowed customers to select their currency as USD when the selected region would be ‘Canada.’
-This meant that customers saw double the cost of the item at check out as the total amount would include Canadian taxes and duties.
+This meant that customers saw double the item cost at check out as the total amount would include Canadian taxes and duties.

-Takeaway: Before you launch your eCommerce website into a new market, it’s wise to ensure that you have a localized customer experience in place.
-This experience includes researching about the target region’s linguistic diversity and translating content to make it convenient for every customer to access information on your site.
-Also, localizing currencies and prices are very essential.
+Takeaway: Before launching your eCommerce website into a new market, it’s wise to ensure that you have a localised customer experience.
+This experience includes researching the target region’s linguistic diversity and translating content to make it convenient for every customer to access information on your site.
+Also, localising currencies and prices are essential.
 Confusing the customer at the check-out stage leads to cart abandonment and loss of trust.

-Creating an end-to-end localized experience for your eCommerce brand takes some time, effort, and money.
-On the other hand, localizing your eCommerce listings or website is half the battle won.
+Creating an end-to-end localised experience for your eCommerce brand takes time, effort, and money.
+On the other hand, localising your eCommerce listings or website is half the battle won.
 You would’ve done your part to ensure that your potential customers feel like the entire experience was designed especially for them.
 And what is better than appealing to your customers in all parts of the world?